India, UK will launch global solar grid project at COP26 - ExBulletin

 The International Solar Alliance hoped to enter into an agreement with a new group called the Global Energy Alliance, which includes philanthropic and multilateral organizations such as the World Bank, to create a $ 10 billion fund for the project and help mitigate risks, he said.

-So we create projects, we take them and they help … that those projects are safe enough to attract investment from international organizations, he said.
+So we create projects, we take them and they help … they make those projects safe enough to attract investment from international organizations, he said.

 Another potential challenge is whether the road between the two countries is impassable, for example if the countries are not sustainable.
 In other cases, a longer cable or a cable going down the ocean will be required.
 Each of these factors can significantly increase costs.